SALES: 1-877-978-7246 | SUPPORT: 1-855-481-5553

 If you work in building, demolishing or renovating structures, you should select a construction course.
 General industry applies to facilities ranging from warehouses to hospitals, from factories to fast-food restaurants.

-You can choose between the 10-hour or 30-hour version of each program, depending on your level of responsibility.
+You can choose between the worker or supervisor version of each program, depending on your level of responsibility.

-The 10-hour course is designed for entry-level employees and those without significant supervisory or safety responsibilities.
-Containing 30 hours of instruction, the longer version helps managers, safety professionals and other leaders create a workplace safety culture on the jobsite.
+The worker courses are designed for entry-level employees and those without significant supervisory or safety responsibilities.
+The supervisor versions help managers, safety professionals and other leaders create a workplace safety culture on the jobsite.

 What Topics Are Covered in Each Course?